 - f.
 Select Format IDE device, and press Enter - g.
 Return to step 3. - 4.
 Reload the firmware to the hard disk using Xmodem (see "Updating System Firmware" on page 8-14). - 5.
 The hard drive is now prepared to receive operational software files. - 6.
 Select Utilities from the System Management Services menu - 7.
 Select Change Management (see "Change Management" on page 8-20). - 8.
-Use Xmodem to transfer the complete set of operational software files from a workstation to the IBM 2216 hard drive (see step 10 on page F-9).
+Use Xmodem to transfer the complete set of operational software files from a workstation to the IBM 2216 hard drive (see step 10 on page F-10).
 You transfer the files to banks within the IBM 2216.
-These banks represent the directories that you have just created. - After you have successfully transferred the operational software, go through the configuration procedures to enable the new software (see "Performing Change Management Operations" in the Multiprotocol Access Services Software User's Guide).
+These banks represent the directories that you have just created. - 9.
+After you have successfully transferred the operational software, go through the configuration procedures to enable the new software (see "Performing Change Management Operations" in the Multiprotocol Access Services Software User's Guide).

-Exchanging the Memory on a System Card
+Replacing the Memory on a System Card

-This procedure can be used for removing faulty DIMM modules or to install memory upgrades to your Model 400 on any system card excluding system card FRU PN 85H7916.
+This procedure can be used for replacing faulty DIMM modules in your Model 400 on any system card excluding system card FRU PN 85H7916 or 30L5820.